 Help for Chronic Pain

 The long-term effects of sickle cell disease can cause painful problems, especially for adults.
-For example, poor blood flow can damage bones and joints and cause pain.
+For example, poor blood flow can damage bones and joints and cause chronic pain.

 To help you with chronic pain, your doctor may prescribe painkillers to take every day.
-She may also recommend physical therapy or orthopedic devices to support your back or limbs.
+They may also recommend physical therapy or orthopedic devices to support your back or limbs.
 And in some cases, doctors may recommend surgery to correct a problem that’s hurting you, or temporarily numb a nerve to give you relief.

 Find Support for Sickle Cell Pain